On Commonsense Cues in BERT for Solving Commonsense Tasks: Analysis Methods

 \subsection{Attribution Scores}

-\citet{weakAttention} point out that analyzing only attention weights can be insufficient to investigate the behavior of attention head, because attention weights disregard the values of the hidden vector $\mathbf{H}$.
-As a supplement of attention weights, gradient-based feature attribution methods have been studied to interpret the contribution of each input feature to the model prediction in back-propagation \cite{attribute-classification, attri-rc, hao2020Attribution}.
-Analysis of both attention weights and the corresponding attribution scores allows us to more comprehensively understand the commonsense link in BERT.
+\citet{weakAttention} point out that analyzing only attention weights can be insufficient for investigating the behavior of attention heads.
+As a supplement, gradient-based feature attribution methods have been studied to interpret the contribution of each input feature to the model prediction in back-propagation \cite{attribute-classification, attri-rc, hao2020Attribution}.
+Analysis of both attention weights and the corresponding attribution scores allows us to more comprehensively understand commonsense links in BERT.

-We employ an attribution technique called {\it Integrated Gradients} \cite{ig} to analyze commonsense links in BERT.
-Intuitively, {\it integrated gradients} simulate the process of pruning the specific attention head (from the original attention weight $\alpha$ to a zero vector $\alpha'$), and calculate the integrated gradients in back-propagation.
-The attribution score directly reflects how much changing attention weights will change model's outputs.
-A higher attribution score represents more importance of individual attention weight.
+We employ an attribution technique called {\it Integrated Gradients} \cite{ig}.
+Intuitively, integrated gradients works by simulating the process of pruning the specific attention head (from the original attention weight $\alpha$ to a zero vector $\alpha'$), and calculating the integrated gradients in back-propagation.
+The attribution score directly reflects how much a change of attention weights affects model outputs.
+A higher attribution score represents more importance of the corresponding individual attention weight.
 Suppose that $F(x)$ represents the BERT model output for CommonsenseQA given an input $x$.
-The attribution of attention head $t$ can be computed by:
+The attribution of attention head $\alpha_t t \in [1,\dots,T]$ in a Transformer layer can be computed by comparing with a set of baseline weights $\alpha'$: